The Clery Act and Title IX both pertain to establishing a safe environment on campus that is conductive to learning.

 Title IX

-UNL is dedicated to the prevention of sexual discrimination, sexual harassment and sexual misconduct, and providing a safe campus for its employees and students.
+UNL is dedicated to the prevention of sexual misconduct and providing a safe campus for students, faculty, and staff.
 Title IX prohibits discrimination based on sex in education programs and activities in federally funded schools.
-Title IX protects students, employees, applicants for admission and employment, and other persons from all forms of sex discrimination, including discrimination based on gender identity or failure to conform to stereotypical notions of masculinity or femininity.
-All students, faculty and staff at UNL are protected by Title IX (regardless of gender, sexual orientation, gender identity, full or part-time status, disability, race or national origin) in all aspects of UNL’s educational programs and activities.
-All forms of sexual harassment, including but not limited to, dating and domestic violence, stalking, and sexual assault are violations of Title IX and prohibited by UNL.
+Title IX protects all students, employees, and other persons from all forms of sex discrimination, including sexual harassment, sexual assault, dating and domestic violence, and stalking.